 4. Phone mount

 Just like you never know what could happen to yourself, one never knows what can happen to their car.
 A vehicle can mysteriously fail, break, run into a ditch; all that and then some.
-Make sure you have an emergency kit for your car – most include a pair of jumper cables, a tow rope, a set of essential tools, and ties.
+Make sure you bring an emergency kit for your car on your road trip – most include a pair of jumper cables, a tow rope, a set of essential tools, and ties.

 6. Driver’s License